 Once the video's story and visuals were finalized we used them as the basis for a companion information graphic.
 It was determined that a perspective that focused more on the 'WIIFM' than on Sam's story would be better for this piece.

 Tremendousness was founded by five highly visually creative people who share a passion for helping others understand complicated products, processes, inventions, and ideas.
 With over 65 years of combined experience as visual thinkers and storytellers, we’ve gotten pretty good at it.
 And, we love what we do.

 Our partnership includes three world-class designers, one frighteningly organized program manager, and the most user experience-focused, customer-obsessed strategist that you'll ever meet.
 We’re not here to remove complexity from your life—we're here to help make sense of it so you can explain it to others.

-If you want to sign up for our occasional email newsletter, please do so here.
+Why don't you sign up for our occasional email newsletter?

 +1 314 282 0676

 4738 McPherson Avenue